tlienart/GPlot.jl/docs/src/man/line-scatter.md

 ylim(-1, 4)
 ```

 ![](../exgen/out/ls_ex9.svg)

 ### Modifying the underlying data

-Plotting objects are tied to the data meaning that if you modify a vector that is plotted *in place* and refresh the plot, the plot will change accordingly.
+Plotting objects are tied to the data meaning that if you modify a vector that is currently plotted *in place* and refresh the plot, the plot will change accordingly.

 ```julia